ericphanson/AllocArrays.jl/README.md

 This package does not create any Bumper.jl buffers, does not use any implicit ones, and does not reset any buffer that is handed to it.
 These choices are deliberate: the caller must create the buffer, pass it to AllocArrays.jl as desired, and reset it when they are done.

 In particular, the caller must:
-- not reset a buffer in active use.
-E.g., by calling `@no_escape` on a buffer that may be used by another task
+- ...not reset a buffer in active use.
+E.g., do not call `@no_escape` on a buffer that may be used by another task
-- nor allow memory allocated with a buffer to escape after the underlying buffer has been reset
+- ...not allow memory allocated with a buffer to be live after the underlying buffer has been reset
-- and must reset their buffers before it runs out of memory
+- ...reset their buffers before it runs out of memory

 ## Safety